Carousel Malinois, litter plans

 Welcome to my planned litter page.
 I am a member of the American Belgian Malinois club.
 If you are still trying to decide if a Malinois is right to you I would encourage you to visit the ABMC Home page There is a great deal of information on this page including breeders code of ethics and how to find a breeder.

 I do look 2-3 generations down the road when I consider a potential litter.
-Since I do not breed very often, and I don't keep a kennel of dogs (try to keep my limit to 3-4 dogs), this plan will take time.
+Since I do not breed very often, and I don't keep a kennel of dogs (try to keep my limit to 3-4 Malinois), this plan will take time.
 The success of this program depends greatly on my puppy buyers, limited use of co-ownerships, time, and patience!
 I am very excited about the journey, and hope to find others that would like to accomplish the goal of breeding Malinois of correct temperament and type.
 More than just "show dogs" or just "working dogs" but excellent performance dogs and active, and often demanding companions.

 Carousel's Savannah Rumor at 8 weeks old